fernflores0463/RandolphTimesWeb/readme.md

 If you need any help setting up the theme please contact me at fernflore20@gmail.com

-ReadMe cupdated on February 9, 2016
+ReadMe updated on February 9, 2016